-TMX Group’s key subsidiaries operate cash and derivative markets and clearinghouses for multiple asset classes including equities and fixed income.
-Toronto Stock Exchange, TSX Venture Exchange, TSX Alpha Exchange, The Canadian Depository for Securities, Montréal Exchange, Canadian Derivatives Clearing Corporation, Trayport and other TMX Group companies provide listing markets, trading markets, clearing facilities, depository services, technology solutions, data products and other services to the global financial community.
-TMX Group is headquartered in Toronto and operates offices across North America (Montréal, Calgary, Vancouver and New York), as well as in key international markets including London, Beijing and Singapore.
+TMX Group operates global markets, and builds digital communities and analytic solutions that facilitate the funding, growth and success of businesses, traders and investors.
+TMX Group’s key operations include Toronto Stock Exchange, TSX Venture Exchange, TSX Alpha Exchange, The Canadian Depository for Securities, Montréal Exchange, Canadian Derivatives Clearing Corporation, and Trayport which provide listing markets, trading markets, clearing facilities, depository services, technology solutions, data products and other services to the global financial community.
+TMX Group is headquartered in Toronto and operates offices across North America (Montréal, Calgary, Vancouver and New York), as well as in key international markets including London and Singapore.
 For more information about TMX Group, visit our website at www.tmx.com.
 Follow TMX Group on Twitter: @TMXGroup.

 Founded in 2007, Governance & Accountability Institute is a sustainability consulting firm headquartered in New York City, advising corporate client in developing and executing winning strategies to maximize ROI at every step of the sustainability journey.

 G&A helps corporate and investment community clients recognize, understand and address sustainability issues of concern to important stakeholders.
 G&A’s sustainability-focused services and resources include: counseling & strategies for sustainability; sustainability reporting; materiality assessments; stakeholder engagement; benchmarking; ESG investor data strategy; investor relations; sustainability communications; training; third-party awards advice, recognition and index inclusions; issues monitoring & customized research.